-Forty-nine percent of consumers look for purchase guidance from social media influencers, according to Twitter.
-That’s just what micro influencers can provide, at a lower cost than influencers, who are usually industry celebrities with a busy schedule and existing commitments.
+Forty-nine percent of consumers look for purchase guidance from social media influencers, according to MorningConsult.
+And 82% of them state that micro-influencers are more credible than macro influencers.
+That’s incredible considering micro-influencers accrue less costs than influencers (or macro influencers), who are usually industry celebrities with a busy schedule and existing commitments.

 Influencer Marketing Versus Ads

 Once upon a time, the domain of big brands, influencer marketing has become a viable strategy for almost any business.
-A recent survey found that 84% of marketers intend to start at least one influencer marketing campaign until the end of 2017.
+A survey found that 93% of marketers consider influencer marketing campaigns vital.

 Benefits of Micro Influencers